 DESIGNATED PRIVACY AND SECURITY OFFICERS

-Risk Manager (RM): Vice President of Administrative Services
+Risk Manager (RM): The Vice President for Finance and Operations

 - Receives and investigates complaints

 - Oversees monitoring, auditing, and compliance practices college-wide